 Above is my favorite photo from my "Montana Magisterial" album.
 Click the photo to view the rest of it.
+Below is a photo taken on the saddle between Mt.
+Washington, the highest peak in the Northeast, and Mount Monroe.

 In the summer of 2014 I rode my bicycle, a Trek Marlin 29er, across the continent of North America.
 I stuck to the Transamerica route from Virginia to Oregon, crossing 10 states in 9 weeks.
 However, I took a slow, sauntering ride up the coast of Oregon, feasting on seafood, pizza, and craft beer so that my total trip time was ten weeks.
 I lost 40 pounds.